Lewbagz/lewishardie-t1a3/README.md

 ## Style Guide
 ---
 <br>
-I have chosen to adhere to PEP 8 guidelines when styling my Python code to prioritize consistency and readability.
+Through out the app, I've tried to use the PEP 8 guidelines when styling my Python code to prioritize consistency and readability.
 By following these guidelines, I maintain a uniform coding style that is familiar to other developers, facilitating their understanding and collaboration.
 PEP 8 covers various aspects such as indentation, naming conventions, comments, and imports, which contribute to the creation of well-organized and clean code.
 Consistent indentation and line length enhance code visual appeal and legibility, while adhering to naming conventions ensures clarity and self-explanatory code.
 Embracing PEP 8 not only promotes maintainable and comprehensible code but also fosters a professional coding standard within the Python community.

 <br>